steffow/meteor-accounts-saml/README.md

 ## TBD
 * Introduction of IDP types (eg openam, auth0 etc) to support implementaion specific workarounds.
+* Support for different SAML Bindings
+* Check for better/alternative SAML profile.
+I have the impression that the SAML Web Browser SSO profile somewhat conflicts with Meteor's DDP/websocket approach.
+Eg when the browser issues an HTTP request, Meteor apps don't necessarily know from which user/session this request comes from (ja, we could use cookies but that's not the the Meteor-way).

 ## Credits
 Based Nat Strauser's Meteor/SAML package _natestrauser:meteor-accounts-saml_ which is